Tine-m/SQL/sql.md

 # SQL Script exercise

-Something about the coffee database design doesn’t quite seem right. <br>
+Something about the current coffee database design doesn’t quite seem right. <br>
-What is that?
+Can you find any problems and possible improvements?

 ![](img/coffeeDB.png)